How It Works

 How do I protect my idea or invention?

-What if my work is independent of WPI
+What if my idea or invention is independent of WPI

-What if I created my work independent of WPI but I want WPI to cover the patent application costs?
+What if I created my idea or invention independent of WPI but I want WPI to cover the patent application costs?

 You have the option of requesting to being treated as a WPI faculty member where WPI will evaluate your idea and potentially cover your patent expenses and the profits will be split 50/50.

-What if I created my work using significant resources without a professor and want to pursue it on my own?
+What if I created my idea or invention using significant resources without a faculty member and want to pursue it on my own?

 What if I created my idea or invention with a WPI faculty member?

-What if I want to work with a company on my idea or invention?
+What if I want to collaborate with a company on my idea or invention?

-The OTC can provide you with a nondisclosure agreement to allow for you and the company to work with one another on the invention.
+If you already have an invention or patent application that was filed through WPI and you would like to work with or discuss your invention with a company (for collaborating, applying for grants, licensing, etc.), OTIE can provide you with a nondisclosure agreement to allow you and the company to work with one another on the invention.